Elliott Blackstone: LGBT advocacy and community relations

 Though Blackstone had proposed the formation of a public relations program for the SFPD, it wasn't until after the "Gayola" scandal - which involved officers soliciting bribes from owners of gay bars in the Tenderloin - that a community relations unit was formed.
 Blackstone, who had been transferred to the Central City Station housing many of these bars, requested to join the unit after some time.

 Throughout the 1960s and early 1970s, Blackstone worked closely with other local LGBT activist groups such as the Mattachine Society, Daughters of Bilitis, Conversion Our Goal, the Vanguard gay youth group, the National Transsexual Counseling Unit, and the Council on Religion and the Homosexual, as well as the Glide Memorial Church.
-Blackstone even took up a collection at his church to buy hormones for transgender people, at a time when city-funded health clinics would not provide hormones to them.
+Blackstone even took up a collection at his church to cover the costs of hormone treatments for transgender people, at a time when city-funded health clinics would not cover them.

 Blackstone was involved in many other church and community activities and taught community policing courses at the College of Marin.
 He also led sensitivity trainings for the San Francisco Police Academy on gay and transgender issues, which every graduate had to take.
 At his retirement dinner in 1975, he was saluted by LGBT community leaders for his advocacy and support.
 In 2005, an interview with Blackstone was featured in Screaming Queens, a documentary about the 1966 Compton's Cafeteria riot.

 Community-relations liaison

-In the months following the Compton's Cafeteria Riot, Blackstone participated in efforts by the Tenderloin neighborhood organizing campaign to establish the Central City Anti-Poverty Program, as part of the war on poverty under President Lyndon B. Johnson.
+In the months following the Compton's Cafeteria Riot, Blackstone participated in efforts by the Tenderloin neighborhood organizing campaign to establish the Central City Anti-Poverty Program, as part of the War on Poverty under President Lyndon B. Johnson.
 The program included an office where Blackstone served as the community-relations liaison to the homophile community.
 Blackstone's introduction to advocating for the transgender community occurred when Louise Ergestrasse came into his office with a copy of The Transsexual Phenomenon by Harry Benjamin and demanded he do something for "her people."
 He didn't know a lot about transgender issues, but he was willing to learn and spent the next several years using his role as community liaison to help the transgender community.

 Blackstone played a key role in changing the attitudes and practices of law enforcement.
-While the California Supreme Court struck down crossdressing laws in 1992, the practice of arresting individuals persisted for several years.
+While the California Supreme Court struck down crossdressing laws in 1962, the practice of arresting individuals persisted for several years.
 Blackstone worked with the police department to dissuade them from arresting transsexual individuals for crossdressing or using the wrong restroom.